 International relations: a historical, cultural, and political concern

-Contemporary international issues such as migration, trade, cultural heritage and colonialism are therefore examined from a global historical, cultural, and political perspective.
-After your master specialisation you will be able to explain how Dutch maritime posters between 1870 and 1950 influenced the image of the colonies and their inhabitants.
+Contemporary international issues such as migration, trade, cultural heritage and colonialism are therefore examined from global historical, cultural, and political perspectives.
+After your Master's you will be able to explain how Dutch maritime posters between 1870 and 1950 influenced the image of the colonies and their inhabitants.
 And you can analyse popular media texts and historical news reports and tell how the Vietnam War fuelled European anti-Americanism.

 You will study the political mobilisation of history and remembrance and its cultural and social implications for both nation states and its inhabitants.
-You may write a thesis on the role of oral history and remembrance in Dutch and English commemorations of the abolishment of slavery.
-Or you analyse missionaries’ memoires and travel diaries to study how their activities influenced our understanding of religion and society.
+You could write a thesis on the role of oral history and remembrance in Dutch and English commemorations of the abolishment of slavery.
+Or you could analyse missionaries’ memoires and travel diaries to study how their activities influenced our understanding of religion and society.